Pelagonia: Monastir Gap

 The Monastir Gap is a geographical and historical term referring to the section of the Greece-North Macedonia border at the Pelagonia plain.
-The gap is named after Monastir (the historical name for Bitola), which is the largest city in the plain.
+The gap is named after Monastir, an alternative historical name for Bitola, which is the largest city in the plain.
 While most of Greece's northern border is marked by geographical barriers such as mountains and lakes, or by narrow, easily defensible valleys, the Monastir Gap is a vast and wide open plain.
 As a result, it has played a crucial role in various Balkan military campaigns.